0xtibs/website/content/posts/my-second-post.md

 ## Integrating GreyNoise Intelligence

 GreyNoise Intelligence provides context about IP addresses by classifying them as scanners, benign, or unknown.
+When you query an IP address using the GreyNoise API, you can obtain the following information:

+Classification: GreyNoise classifies IP addresses into different categories, such as "scanner," "benign," or "unknown."
+This classification helps identify the nature and behavior associated with the IP address.

+Contextual information: GreyNoise provides contextual information about the IP address, which may include details about its historical activity, reputation, and associations with malicious or benign behavior.

+Noise level: GreyNoise assigns a noise level score to IP addresses, indicating the level of unwanted or irrelevant network traffic originating from that IP.
+Higher noise levels suggest a higher likelihood of malicious activity.

+Scanning behavior: GreyNoise detects and reports if an IP address is associated with scanning activities, such as port scanning or reconnaissance efforts.
 By leveraging their API, we can easily retrieve this valuable information.
+We can also get information if they are targeting a specific CVE.

 ## Leveraging ChatGPT for Summarization